yomimono/rumprun/doc/config.md

 The following filesystem types will be tried in succession: `ffs`, `ext2fs` and `cd9660`.
 If the filesystem is not one of the supported types, configuration will fail.

+The implicit filesystem specification here will be a problem for unikernels.
+We don't want to compile in support for every possible filesystem and then try them in order; it would be much better to specify which filesystem we expect to see, along with any parameters (e.g. superblock locations for ext2).

 ### kernfs: Virtual kernel filesystem